referefz/HTB-Writeups/Networked.md

 ![](https://github.com/referefz/HTB-Writeups/blob/main/images/Networked/5.1-hexcurse.png)
 All is good..👾

+> [!NOTE]
+>
+> MIME types protect website upload functions from uploading files that are not actually the declared file type.
+Magic bytes are used to bypass this by appending the bytes to the payload file.
+What are first eight magic bytes for PNG format?
+(Give your answer as 16 hex characters)
+>
+> 89504E470D0A1A0A
+>

 Let's open a listener on port 9000 with **netcat (nc)** tool and specifying the `-l` (listen), `-v` (verbose), `-n` (numeric only, no DNS), and `-p` (port) flags:
 ```bash
 nc -lvnp 9000